zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ![dashboard](../assets/posts/pytorch_wandb/wandb_dashboard.png)

-In our example above, we did not log a lot of experiment information.
-But you can log anything from the experiment with `wandb.log`.
+In our example above, we did not log a lot of experiment information for simplicity.
+But you can always log other metrics from any steps in the pipeline with `wandb.log`.

 ## 💡 Conclusion
 In this post you've learned how to -

 + Transform a vanilla PyTorch code into ZenML pipelines.
-+ Visualize the pipeline on an interactive dashboard.
++ Visualize and inspect the steps and pipeline on an interactive dashboard.
 + Configure a Secrets Manager to securely store API keys.
-+ Use the Weights & Biases Experiment Tracker to log results and share them.
++ Configure the Weights & Biases Experiment Tracker to log results and share them.

-You've seen how convert vanilla PyTorch codes into production ready pipelines.
-But, not everyone is using PyTorch.
-The good news is that the steps are not very different whether you're converting from PyTorch or Tensorflow or Scikit-learn.
-As long as you structure the codes into steps and pipelines, it should work.
-My hope is that this post laid down the key ideas and concepts on how to do it.
+With this new superpower, you can turn any PyTorch code into ZenML steps and pipelines.
+The same also applies to other frameworks like Tensorflow, Scikit-learn, etc.

 Where to go next?
-If you're starting out with ZenML we recommend checking our of [quickstart](https://github.com/zenml-io/zenml/tree/main/examples/quickstart) here to learn more.
+If you're starting out with ZenML we recommend checking our of [quickstart](https://github.com/zenml-io/zenml/tree/main/examples/quickstart) to learn more.

-Questions?
-Join our Slack channel.
+Got questions?
+[Join our Slack channel](https://zenml.io/slack-invite) get a quick response from us!